-Area of interest for Kelsey are working with young children ages birth to five, working with individuals struggling with anxiety, depression, Post-Traumatic Stress Disorder (PTSD), and working with families and couples.
+Area of interest for Kelsey is working with young children ages birth to five, working with individuals struggling with anxiety, depression, Post-Traumatic Stress Disorder (PTSD), and working with families and couples.

 Rachel received her Master of Science Degree in Agency/Clinical Counseling from South Dakota State University.
 Rachel is a National Certified Counselor and is currently working toward her Licensed Professional Clinical Counselor (LPCC) licensure.
 She is also an active member of the American Psychological Association, American Art Therapy Association, Chi Sigma lota, and Phi Kappa Phi.